-Buchholz, Susan.
-(2020).
-Henke's Med-Math, 9th ed.
+Buchholz, S. (2024).
+Henke's Med-Math, 10th ed.
 Philadelphia, PA: Wolters Kluwer.

 The grading policy for Nurses Math is consistent with the grading policy of the School of Practical Nursing.
 Weekly unit tests (75%), exam (25%) for the semester.
-The student must be present on the day of the final exam in order to complete course requirements.
 A student must achieve an 80 or above on the course to make satisfactory academic progress and progress in the program.
 The student will receive a final course grade.
 There is no rounding of grades in the nursing program.